aboczek/Gourmet/README.md

 ## Design
  - Colors:
-    - Colors used on the website are Gold, White and Black.
+    - Colors used on the website are:
+        - Gold #ffd700;
+        - White

     - Fonts:
         - Fonts used on website are Cherish and Amethyst from google fonts.
 Cherish is used for logo itself and Amethyst for buttons.